WARP4dot52/lambda/poincare/doc/tree.md

 const Tree * immutableExpression = KExp(KMult(2_e, i_e, π_e));
 ```

-You may construct large KTrees or factorize their construction using a constexpr :
+You may construct large KTrees or factorize their construction using a constexpr
+(mind that the twoPi will appear twice in the flash in this case) :

 ```cpp
 constexpr KTree twoPi = KMult(2_e, π_e);